For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 At first glance, store cards sound great.
 They can offer discounts for signing up, and the chance to "buy now, pay later".
 But, before you get one, bear in mind that they are like credit cards, and there are a few potential issues you'll need to consider.

 If you're confident you can play the store card system without getting caught out, then they can be good options.
-However, we wouldn't recommend them to the majority of students.
-Read on to find out why.
+However, they won't be right for everyone – as we explain below.

 Struggling to stay out of the red?
 Check out our student's guide to budgeting.